I’m not saying WOW on Mother’s day because MOM upside down is WOW. (even though I do think that is cool)

 So then why am I saying WOW on Mother’s day?
 First, let me ask you a question.
 Have you ever felt you were hit with lightning when you woke up, thinking how this is your first Mother’s day with all of your kids moved out?
 If so, then you know why I’ve thought all day the word WOW.
 Today I woke up, thinking how this is not just Mother’s day but, as worded before, my first Mother’s day where all my four children are moved out.
 WOW!

 But it’s not the WOW like I want to throw party favors while dancing all around this house, saying ‘Gi-Me-5’ to my husband fifteen times.
 Nope.
 WOW is said today because I’m still in awe when I read my journal from years back, feeling like it was just last week when my kids were so young.

-Scott – two years old (third) -1995 — We are slowly getting Scott to sit a bit in church and oh, how sweet it was today.
+Scott – two years old (third of four) -1995 — We are slowly getting Scott to sit a bit in church and oh, how sweet it was today.
 While the pastor was talking he said, “Amen.”
 As soon as he said that, Scott echoed it calmly and sweetly.
-AWE!
+AW!
 It brought a lot of smiles from those sitting around us.

-Carl – one month old (forth) – 1996 — You’d think, at Carl’s age, sleeping could be so much harder at night, but thankfully he only wakes up ONE TIME!
+Carl – one month old (forth of, yep, four) – 1996 — You’d think, at Carl’s age, sleeping could be so much harder at night, but thankfully he only wakes up ONE TIME!
 It’s so easy compared to when all my others were his age.
 I’ve been spoiled.